ShekharRaha/Point-and-Image-Classification/README.md

 Getting Started

   Platforms (built on):-

     1. Ubuntu 18.04.1 LTS Bionic Beaver
     2. Anaconda Navigator
     3. Jupyter Notebook

   Installing:-

     1. To download and install Ubuntu (different versions) - https://www.ubuntu.com/download/desktop
     2. To download Anaconda - https://www.anaconda.com/download/#download
     3. To install Anaconda - http://docs.anaconda.com/anaconda/install/linux/
     4. Jupyter Notebook is available on Anaconda Navigator for download

   Using Anaconda:-

     In the Linux command-line, type "anaconda-navigator" to open Anaconda Navigator

   Learning Source:-

     edX - https://cs50.harvard.edu/

-About the Project
+About the Project:-

   This machine-learning project comprises of python code fragments which are used to classify points and images.
   The project makes use of the nearest-neighbour classifier algorithm for the above mentioned purpose.

   Point Classification:-

     A graph is plotted containing six points.
 These points are divided into two groups of three points each.
 Each group is  assigned a colour - one red and the other green.
 A new test point is defined.
 The output of the program is the colour of the group to which the new point belongs.
     The test point is classified based on the smallest distance of a predefined point from the test point.

   Image Classification:-

     The image classification module consists of three code fragments: